Celebrating and Learning About Black History and Culture

 People and events

-Black History and the Postal Service (National Postal Museum)
+African Americans in the Postal Service and Philately (National Postal Museum)

 Learn all about the black experience through the lens of American postage stamps.
 Find out about the 1940 Booker T. Washington stamp, the Negro Baseball League stamps, letter writing during the Great Migration, the history of African American postal workers, and more.